Diabetic Supplies

 Because the meters are so cheap and the science is changing so rapidly, it's a good idea to get a new glucose monitor every 1-2 years to make sure that you have the latest, state of the art model.
 The cost of most diabetic test strips are generally about the same from meter to meter, so cost shouldn't play a big role in your decision.

-Insulin pumps are small electronic devices that you wear on your belt or in your pocket.
+Insulin Pumps are small electronic devices that you wear on your belt or in your pocket.
 They have a small flexible tube with a fine needle on the end.
 The needle is inserted under the skin of your abdomen and taped in place.
 The needles and tubing set are changed every few days.
 A carefully measured, continuous flow of a rapid-acting insulin is released into the tissue.

 The insulin pump is designed to deliver a continuous amount of insulin, 24 hours a day according to a programmed plan unique to each pump wearer.
 A small amount of insulin is constantly delivered, this is called the basal rate.
 This is the amount of insulin needed to keep the blood sugar in the target range between meals and overnight.
 As seen on Webmd.com